What is Internet Identity?

 Unlike most authentication methods, Internet Identity does not require you to set and manage passwords or provide any personal identifying information to dapps or to Internet Identity.

 Your browser downloads the authorization and then redirects you to the dapp.
 The dapp verifies the authorization from Internet Identity and grants you access as an application-specific anonymous identity that we call pseudonym.
 Internally, you have a different pseudonym for each dapp, but your pseudonym for any single dapp is the same across all of your devices.
-All of your devices just represent different methods you can use to authenticate your Identity Anchor.
+All of your devices just represent different methods you can use to authenticate your Internet Identity anchor.

 To learn how to create and use Identity Anchors step-by-step, see How to use Internet Identity.
 This also describes how to set up recovery mechanisms for Identity Anchors.